-These elements are real and when giving advice, I think it is important to strike a balance.
+These elements are real, and when giving advice, I think it is important to strike a balance.
 To me, my dogs’ health is very important.
-I want them to live as long as possible and keep them away from the vet as much as I can.
+I want them to live as long as possible and keep them away from the vet as much as possible.
 All my dogs are rescues and all, but one was fixed.
-My personal opinion is, we can reduce a lot of the health risks from spaying and neutering by feeding an optimal diet (that means raw feeding), reducing vaccinations to the bare essentials (parvo, distemper every seven years, and rabies unfortunately by law every three years—biologically that would be seven years as well) and use natural tick and flea preventatives instead of the chemicals from the vet.
+My personal opinion is we can reduce a lot of the health risks from spaying and neutering by feeding an optimal diet (that means raw feeding), reducing vaccinations to the bare essentials (parvo, distemper every seven years, and rabies, unfortunately, by law every three years—biologically that would be seven years as well) and use natural tick and flea preventatives instead of the chemicals from the vet.
 I realize the last three points will make some people’s heads spin, but I can back those points up.

-Given all this, my recommendation on this subject as of 2018 is the following:
+Given all this, my recommendation on this subject is the following:

-If you have a puppy and are a responsible dog owner, who is confident to not have mating accidents.
-If you are committed to training your dog well and don’t care about restrictions for dog parks, daycare, and alike, and if don’t mind paying a slightly higher registration fee, don’t sterilize your dog.
+If you have a puppy and are a responsible dog owner who is confident not to have mating accidents.
+If you are committed to training your dog well and don’t care about restrictions for dog parks, daycare, and alike, and if you don’t mind paying a slightly higher registration fee, don’t sterilize your dog.
 It will be healthier and live longer.

-If any of these points are of concern and you do want to sterilize your dog, don’t do it before one year of age.
+If any of these points are of concern, and you want to sterilize your dog, don’t do it before one year.
 Read the studies I referenced.
-Just don’t do it sooner and hand anyone who challenges you a copy of these studies if you care to.
+Don’t do it sooner, and hand anyone who challenges you a copy of these studies if you care to.
 This is based on research.
 But, when you sterilize, invest more in fresh, healthy foods.
-Get a recipe for your breed and cook it yourself if you just can’t bring yourself to raw feed but do consider raw feeding if possible—again the data on that is in as well.
+Get a recipe for your breed and cook it yourself if you can’t bring yourself to raw feed but do consider raw feeding if possible—again, the data on that is in as well.

 A Different Approach

-If you do decide to sterilize your dog, I recommend you consider an ovary-sparing spay (females) or a vasectomy (males) for your dog instead of the traditional full spay and neuter surgeries.
-These alternative procedures achieve sterilization without impacting the hormonal system and as such are healthier in the long run.
-Ask your veterinarian if they can do this, but many are not able to perform these procedures as they didn't learn them in veterinary school.
-You will need a board-certified veterinarian and you can also check this website to find one: Parsemus Foundation.
+Suppose you do decide to sterilize your dog.
+In that case, I recommend you consider an ovary-sparing spay (females) or a vasectomy (males) for your dog instead of the traditional full spay and neuter surgeries.
+These alternative procedures achieve sterilization without impacting the hormonal system and are healthier in the long run.
+Ask your veterinarian if they can do this, but many cannot perform these procedures as they didn’t learn them in veterinary school.
+You will need a board-certified veterinarian.
+You can check this website to find one in your area: Parsemus Foundation.